aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/alignment-settings/_index.md

     // Get the style of cell A1
     Style style = cell.GetStyle();

-    // Set text direction to left-to-right
+    // Set text direction to left‑to‑right
     style.SetTextDirection(TextDirectionType::LeftToRight);

     // Apply the modified style to the cell